-The proposal, pitched by billionaire developer John Arrillaga, calls for moving the Hostess House -- which currently houses the MacArthur Park Restaurant -- to a location of the city's choosing.
+The proposal, pitched by billionaire developer John Arrillaga, calls for moving the Hostess House which currently houses the MacArthur Park Restaurant to a location of the city's choosing.
 The latest design plans recommend a site in the nearby El Camino Park for the building, which under the concept would revert to its original role as a community center.
-The City Council had initially considered asking voters to approve in June a ballot measure that would enable the massive development.
-The council voted to scrap that plan early Tuesday morning, Dec.
-4, after a community outcry about the lack of transparency in the process and the size and density of the proposed office towers, which would be more than 100 feet high.

-But even though the building at 27 University Ave. no longer serves as the center of Palo Alto's civic life, members of the Historic Resources Board emphasized its critical role in the city's history.
+But even though the building at 27 University Ave. hasn't served as the center of Palo Alto's civic life for 80 years, members of the Historic Resources Board emphasized its critical role in the city's history.
 Board member Beth Bunnenberg pointed to the building's listing on the National Historic Register and argued that the building's location is an important part of its significance.
-She noted that Julia Morgan herself attended the City Council meeting on the relocation of Hostess House and approved the city's proposition for the new site.
+She noted that Julia Morgan herself, who went on to design the palatial San Simeon home of William Randolph Hearst, attended the City Council meeting on the relocation of Hostess House and approved the city's proposition for the new site.

-While the Arrillaga plan has undergone a number of revisions since its design was first unveiled in September, including reductions in building stories and in total square footage of office development, the location of the proposed office towers has remained constant -- the site of Hostess House.
-On Wednesday, board members said they were astonished and disappointed by the fact that the developer and the city hadn't considered any alternatives that would keep the historic building at its present location.
-Board Member David Bower said he doesn't understand how the project has gotten this far without the questions of historic compatibility being considered.
+While the Arrillaga plan has undergone a number of revisions since its design was first unveiled in September, the location of the proposed office towers has remained constant the site of Hostess House.
+On Wednesday, board members said they were astonished and disappointed by the fact that the developer and the city hadn't considered alternatives that would keep the historic building at its present location.
+Board Member David Bower said he didn't understand how the project had gotten this far without the questions of historic compatibility being considered.

-"There's not much in Palo Alto that gets more significant that having these older buildings in their original place," Bower said.
+"There's not much in Palo Alto that gets more significant than having these older buildings in their original place," Bower said.

 "There's a great risk with this proposal that the building can be delisted as a historic property due to loss of integrity," Makinen said.

-Smithwick noted that the city would have to consider the proposal's impact on historical structures anyway as part of the state-mandated environmental-review process.
-He said he was "disappointed" by the fact that the city hasn't been considering plans that would leave Hostess House at its current location.
+Board member Scott Smithwick said he was "disappointed" by the fact that the city hasn't been considering plans that would leave Hostess House at its current location.
 He noted that the house was only in Menlo Park for one year and said that in his view, the building's current location is "essentially its original location."

-"As a general rule in historic preservation, relocating the building -- and I have relocated five historic buildings in my career -- is a last resort in historic preservation," Smithwick said.
-"If it is essentially a choice between it being torn down and losing it and relocated -- okay, fine, relocate it.
+"As a general rule in historic preservation, relocating the building and I have relocated five historic buildings in my career is a last resort in historic preservation," said Smithwick, an architect.
+"If it is essentially a choice between it being torn down and losing it and relocated OK, fine, relocate it.
 But it's not preferable."

-The board didn't take any votes Wednesday morning, but members added their voices to what is now a swelling chorus of criticism of the Arrillaga development.
-Last week, members of the Parks and Recreation Commission voiced their own concerns about moving the building to El Camino Park, as is currently proposed.
+The board didn't vote Wednesday morning, but members added their voices to what is now a chorus of criticism of the Arrillaga development.
+Last week, members of the Parks and Recreation Commission voiced their own concerns about moving the building to El Camino Park.

 Pat Markevitch, a member of the Parks and Recreation Commission, told the council Monday evening that her commission was primarily concerned about a loss of trees, loss of field space and "park integration and connectivity."